dwayn/aws-management-suite/README.md

 that are not fully addressed by other tools.

 ## Current Features
-SSH client
-* password or private key based login
-* support for sudo login (password or passwordless)
-* captures stdout, stderr and exit code from command run

 EBS Volumes (managed as groups of volumes)
+* Manages groups of one or more ebs volumes as if they were a single volume and handles the underlying group operations for all of the following
-* create volume/raid
+ * Create
-* delete volume/raid
+ * Delete
-* attach volume/raid
+ * Attach
-* detach volume/raid
+ * Detach
-* create software raid volume
+ * Automatically creates and configures software raid for multi-volume groups when creating new volume groups
-* partition and format new volumes/raids
+ * Partition and format new volume
-* (re)assemble software raid from existing (or newly cloned) ebs volumes
-* mount volume/raid
-* unmount volume/raid
+ * Mount volume group
+ * Unmount volume group
+* Internally handles all of the metadata associated with the raid volume configuration, so that when a volume group is attached to an instance, the raid is automatically assembled and system configured
+* Raid support currently requires that `mdadm` package be installed on the destination system
+* Partitioning and formatting require that `mkfs.FILESYSTEM` is available on the system for `FILESYSTEM`, eg. `mkfs.ext3` normally exists on most distributions, but `mkfs.xfs` is only available after installing `xfsprogs`

 EBS Snapshots (managed as groups of snapshots)
-* pre/post snapshot hooks to enable running commands/scripts on target host before and after starting snapshot to ensure consistent point in time snapshot of all volumes in a raid group
+* Pre/post snapshot hooks to enable running commands/scripts on target host before and after starting snapshot to ensure consistent point in time snapshot of all volumes in a raid group
-* copy snapshot group to another region (only handled internally currently)
+* Copy snapshot group to another region (only handled internally currently for cloning a snapshot group into a volume group in another region)
-* clone snapshot group to new volume group and optionally attach/mount on a host
+* Clone snapshot group to new volume group and optionally attach/mount on a host
-* clone latest snapshot of a volume group or host/instance + mount point
+* Clone latest snapshot of a volume group or host/instance + mount point
-* schedule regular snapshots of volume/raid with managed grandfather/father/son expiration
+* Schedule regular snapshots of volume/raid with managed grandfather/father/son expiration
-* automatable purging of expired snapshots
+* Automatable purging of expired snapshots

 Instance Management
-* Instances can be manually added or edited using `ams host add` or `ams host edit` respectively
+* Instances can be created using `ams host create`
+* Templates for host creation can be managed using `ams host template ...` functionality
+ * `ams host create` accepts a template id or template name when creating an instance, allowing you to create a new instance or set of instance with only a single command line option
-* Instance discovery has been implemented, allowing the hosts table to be automatically populated
+* Instance discovery has been implemented, allowing the host information to be automatically populated
 * Regions and availability_zones information imported into AMS database
+* Support for viewing the available key pairs for launching instances
+* Support for viewing the available AMIs for instances (only currently pulls private AMIs)

 Route53
 * Discovery has been implemented to synchronize the local database with the current state of Route53 DNS records and health checks
-* create raw DNS record
+* Create raw DNS record
-* create DNS record for a specific host without explicitly defining a number of the parameters that are on the host (optionally also configure a Route53 health check for the host)
+* Create DNS record for a specific host without explicitly defining a number of the parameters that are on the host (optionally also configure a Route53 health check for the host)
-* create Route53 health checks
+* Create Route53 health checks
-* support for managing Simple, Weighted Round Robin, Failover, and Latency routing policies in Route53 records
+* Support for managing Simple, Weighted Round Robin, Failover, and Latency routing policies in Route53 records
-* delete DNS record
+* Delete DNS record

 Instance Tagging
 * Management of instance tags is supported with ability to add/edit/remove tags on single hosts or many with advanced tag based filtering
+ * Tags are used by `ams-inventory` to provide groups for hosts in ansible.
+* A number of operations now allow actions of commands to be filtered by tags
+* Integration of tagging into host creation and templates

 Networking
 * Discovery has been implemented to gather the information on security groups and their association across all regions
 * Tools for viewing security groups
+* Integration of security groups into host creation and templating

+VPC
+* Discovery has been implemented to gather data about VPCs and their subnets
+* Tools for viewing VPCs and subnets
+* Integration of VPCs and subnets into host creation and templates

 [Ansible Integration](#cms_integration)
 * A dynamic inventory script has been added that uses the data in the AMS database to power your inventory needs for ansible